-Net cash generated in financing activities of &2.9 million in 2017 reflected principally the net proceeds of &0.7 million from the exercise of stock options and warrants, but also new long term borrowings of &0.8 million related to new investments financing, &0.8 million of conditional advances to finance research HECAM project, repayment of long-term borrowings and lease financing for &0.5 million and an increase of short-term borrowings of &1.1 million.
+Net cash generated in financing activities of \in 2.9 million in 2017 reflected principally the net proceeds of \in 0.7 million from the exercise of stock options and warrants, but also new long term borrowings of \in 0.8 million related to new

-Net cash generated in financing activities of €7.6 million in 2016 reflected principally the €9.2 million net proceeds from the April 2016 Placement and the net proceeds of €0.1 million from the exercise of warrants, repayment of short-term and long-term borrowings and lease financing for €1.8 million.
+Net cash generated in financing activities of \in 7.6 million in 2016 reflected principally the \in 9.2 million net proceeds from the April 2016 Placement and the net proceeds of \in 0.1 million from the exercise of warrants, repayment of short-term and long-term borrowings and lease financing for \in 1.8 million.

-Net cash generated in financing activities of &2.1 million in 2015 reflected principally the net proceeds of &1.2 million from the exercise of stock options and warrants, but also new long-term borrowings of &0.5 million, &0.2 million of conditional advances to finance research HECAM project, repayment of short-term and long-term borrowings and lease financing for &0.5 million and an increase of short-term borrowings of &0.7 million.
+Net cash generated in financing activities of €2.1 million in 2015 reflected principally the net proceeds of €1.2 million from the exercise of stock options and warrants, but also new long-term borrowings of €0.5 million, €0.2 million of conditional advances to finance research HECAM project, repayment of short-term and long-term borrowings and lease financing for €0.5 million and an increase of short-term borrowings of €0.7 million.